 Every June, the Office of Sustainability offers the “Take it or Leave it” program.
 Boxes will be placed in the lobby/entry of each residential building to collect nonperishable food items, clothing, sheets, and small household items.
-Food will be donated to Campus Kitchens and other items will be taken to a local charity.
+Food will be donated to Campus Kitchens.
+Clothing and household items will be donated to local charities.
 “Take it or Leave it” is a reminder to take things home with you or donate them.
 If you see something you could use in the donation boxes, you are welcome to take it.
 One person’s trash is another’s treasure.

 Every year, Take it or Leave it donates more than 10,000 lbs of reusables to charity.
-This program has been in existence for 18 years.
-For information email or call NU Recycling, 847-467-1374.
+This program has been in existence for 20 years.
+For information email NU Recycling or call 847-467-1374.

-Off-campus students can bring their donations to the Take it or Leave it locations or work with Move in Move out (MIMO), a Kellogg student initiative, which will coordinate with you to pick up your unwanted, usable items and resell them back to NU students in the fall.
+Off-campus students can bring their donations to the Take it or Leave it locations or work with Move in Move out (MIMO), which will coordinate with you to pick up your unwanted, usable items and resell them back to NU students in the fall.
 This is a new project that is working to end the cycle of students buying new household items every year.

 Please remember to recycle cardboard, paper, plastic, cans, and glass when moving out.
 Check out the full list of what is recyclable on NU’s campus.
 If you live off campus, review Evanston’s recycling practices.

-NU University Services will be collects and recycles computers, cell phones, televisions, media (CDs, tapes, etc.), microwaves, computer mice, keyboards, speakers, and printers throughout the year and has special locations during Take it or Leave it in the lobbies of Allison, Elder, Foster Walker, Sargent, 1835 Hinman, Engelhart, McManus, and Willard.
+NU University Services collects and recycles computers, cell phones, televisions, media (CDs, tapes, etc.), microwaves, computer mice, keyboards, speakers, and printers throughout the year and have special locations during Take it or Leave it in the lobbies of Allison, Elder, Foster Walker, Sargent, 1835 Hinman, Engelhart, McManus, and Willard.
 For more information, contact Tom Luczkowiak.

 NU University Services collects these materials throughout the year in more centralized collections as well.